-In spite of claims of a recovering economy, GDP growth in the United States decreased to 1.9 percent in the fourth quarter of 2016.
-New job creation has also disappointed, consistently coming in lower than predicted.
-And although recent figures are higher, many, if not most of these jobs are low-paid, often part-time or seasonal work.
-If we look at GDP in particular, we can see that a few industries have in large part driven the minimal national growth reported.
-Meanwhile, the economy continues to be supported by unsustainable household debt . . .
+In spite of claims of a recovering economy, new job creation in United States has disappointed, and many, if not most, of these jobs are low-paid, often part-time or seasonal work.
+Meanwhile, the economy continues to be supported by unsustainable household debt.

-Aside from ensuring the rental market is regulated, and that in determining affordability rents are accurately linked to income, regional government bodies such as the Southern California Association of Governments (SCAG) and the Association of Bay Area Governments (ABAG) need to have more authority to spread development throughout the cities of Greater Los Angeles and the Bay Area.
-Currently, though these regional government agencies publish housing assessments, such as the ABAG Regional Housing Need Allocation (RHNA), local municipalities, particularly low-density suburbs, continue to obstruct and prevent the construction of new multifamily housing in their communities, forcing other municipalities and the rest of their region to take up the slack . . .
+Aside from ensuring the rental market is regulated, and that in determining affordability rents are accurately linked to income, regional government bodies need to have more authority to spread development throughout the cities of Greater Los Angeles and the Bay Area.